runtimeverification/llvm-backend/matching/README.md

 `[Empty]`, but the signature of the corresponding pattern in `rhs` was `Key(k)`, that the matrix first be transformed via the `default` function to remove rows containing empty collections.

+One final thing to note is that by itself, the above algorithm generally increases the code size of the interpreter binary quite substantially.
+A large part of this is that some rules, when you call `specializeBy` on them, return a matrix that is not much smaller than the original matrix.
+This leads to the property that instead of a linear size in the total decision trees, the size is closer to `O(n*m)` where n is the size of the original decision tree and m is the number of rules.

+The solution we applied to deal with this is to set a threshold heuristic as a number between 0 and 1.
+We then compare the number of rows in the specialized matrix to the number of rows in the original matrix, as a fraction.
+If the fraction is larger than the threshold, we say that the matrix does not specialize well for this rule, and we simply discard that matrix and the resulting decision tree and fall back on constructing the original RHS of the rule and using the original decision tree at runtime.
+We have found that a threshold of 1/2 works quite well for us, but this can be increased in order to improve the execution speed somewhat, or decreased to decrease the code size somewhat.
+Of course, in either direction you will eventually see diminishing returns.

+## Citations

+[1] Maranget, Luc.
+    "Compiling pattern matching to good decision trees."
+    Proceedings of the 2008 ACM SIGPLAN workshop on ML.
+2008.

+[2] Benanav, Dan, Deepak Kapur, and Paliath Narendran.
+    "Complexity of matching problems."
+    Journal of symbolic computation 3.1-2 (1987): 203-216.